Muhlenberg School

-The Muhlenberg School, also known as the Bishop Miller Tabernacle Church, is an historic, American school building that is located in the Feltonville neighborhood of Philadelphia, Pennsylvania.
+The Muhlenberg School, also known as the Bishop Miller Tabernacle Church, is an historic school building in the Feltonville neighborhood of Philadelphia, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1988.

 History and architectural features

 Built between 1874 and 1875, this historic structure is a two-story, cross-gabled, stone building that is six bays wide and three bays deep.
 It was designed in the Italianate style.

 It was added to the National Register of Historic Places in 1988.
 It is a contributing property to the Lower North Philadelphia Speculative Housing Historic District.